mridul037/mridul037/README.md

 **Quote of the hour:**

-Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
+Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.

-~ Brian Kernighan
+~ Harlan Mills
 <pre>

 </pre>